Hena Rodríguez: Personal life

+Rodríguez lived openly as a lesbian.
+She was a friend of many artists and ceramicists, such as Elvira Martínez, Elisa Mujica and Carolina Cárdenas.
+In the United States, she was friends with the Madisonian Long family, who nicknamed her "Enita", "for years" by January 1983.
+Additionally, she was a member of the Colombian Association for the Care of Animals, primarily helping the Bogotan poor take care of their pets.

 Death and legacy

 Rodríguez died 17 April 1997 in Bogotá and was interred in the Central Cemetery of Bogotá.
 Rodríguez's significance and that of the Bachué Movement has been re-evaluated and is recognized as a significant contribution to the development of modern art in Colombia.